ddmitov/twiga/README.md

 ## Search Criteria

-Twiga selects the IDs of texts that match the following criteria:
+Twiga returns text IDs that match the following criteria:

-* **1.** They have the full set of unique word hashes presented in the search request.
+* **1.** They have the full set of unique words presented in the search request.
-* **2.** They have one or more sequences of word hashes identical to the sequence of word hashes in the search request.
+* **2.** They have one or more sequences of words identical to the sequence of words in the search request.

 ## Ranking Criterion